CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 #### Student Developer Pack

-We highly recomend you get the <a href="https://education.github.com/pack">GitHub student developer pack</a> if you haven't already.
+We highly recommend you get the <a href="https://education.github.com/pack">GitHub student developer pack</a> if you haven't already.
 It includes $50 of free DigitalOcean credits for new users!

 ## Photos